patricelachelle/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook allows developers to add nested routes to the application so that we can change a single parameter in the URL without having to change the entire url.
+One route can be specified in the code but then we can change only a portion of that route to access a nested route without breaking the code.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation basically makes sure the form looks and functions the way it should.
+We create what can be call a sketch or outline of what a form should do and how it should receive and send information then form validation is a way of making sure that form is doing the job it was created to do.
+For instance if we want passwords within out form to be a certain length we place a validation test in our outline or (schema) to throw an error when that information is not being entered the way our form wants it to be entered.

 1. In 1-2 sentences, define end to end testing.

+End to end testing makes sure a user can accomplish the actions intended by mimicing what a user will do when interacting with the application.
+The testing simulates real events such as button clicking, entering text, and submitting forms.
+If any of the functions of the application don't work as they should then the test alerts to the parts that are not passing the tests.

 ## Instructions